 - Street Art Tour

-- Best Budget Hostel in Downtown Austin: Firehouse Hostel
+- Budget Hostel in Downtown Austin: Firehouse Hostel

-- Best Mid-Range Hotel in Downtown Austin – Hilton Garden Inn
+- Mid-Range Hotel in Downtown Austin – Hilton Garden Inn

-- Best Luxury Hotel in Downtown Austin: JW Marriott Austin
+- Luxury Hotel in Downtown Austin: JW Marriott Austin

-- Best Vacation Rental in Downtown Austin: This Downtown Austin Remodeled Historic Home
+- Vacation Rental Option in Downtown Austin: This Downtown Austin Remodeled Historic Home

-- Best Pet-Friendly Hotel in Downtown Austin: Hotel Van Zandt
+- Pet-Friendly Hotel in Downtown Austin: Hotel Van Zandt

-See Related: Fun & Best Things to Do in Houston, Texas
+See Related: Things to Do in Houston, Texas

 2. East Austin: Best Area for Budget Travelers